 It was time to try something different.
 Whittle invited anyone in the world to the bank to pitch an idea, without going through the traditional government funding process.
 Over 300 teams responded to the open invitation.

 “For two days, all that mattered was the quality of your ideas and not who you were,” Whittle said.

 Within 48 hours, Whittle had awarded $55 million to 44 entrepreneurs.
 Success, he thought.
-Until a woman from South Africa told Whittle that his competition didn’t ‘make sense.’
+Until a woman from Uganda told Whittle that his competition didn’t ‘make sense.’